During the lease term in Front Royal

 - Show the rental to prospective or actual purchasers, mortgagees, workmen, or contractors.

-Nesbitt Realty will always strive to give the tenant notice and obtain tenant consent prior to entering the rental.
-However, Nesbitt Realty can and will enter the rental without renter consent in emergency situations.
+Nesbitt Realty will always strive to give the renter notice and obtain renter consent before coming into the rental.
+However, Nesbitt Realty can and will enter the rental without tenant consent in emergency situations.
 We will never abuse the right of entrance or use it to agitate renters in Front Royal.
-Nesbitt Realty will only access the home at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a good source for property owners in Front Royal
+a free reference for property owners in Front Royal

-- Before you lease out your investment in Front Royal
+- Before you lease out your rental in Front Royal

 - Collections and evictions